whitneylohmeyer/PWC_templates/Lab-3/3b/README.md

 # Lab 3B
 Refer to the [lab document](https://github.com/whitneylohmeyer/PWC_templates/tree/main/Lab-3/3b/Reports) for the instructions and rubric for this lab.
+To realize the functionality associated with this lab assignment, you will need to write high-level code that simulates preparing data for transmission, sending the data across the channel (using the provided [Nonflat Channel Function](https://github.com/whitneylohmeyer/PWC_templates/blob/main/Lab-3/3b/functions/nonflat_channel_timing_error.m)), and decoding and processing the received data.

 Implementations of the following function definitions are provided:
 ```